5 Reasons Dogs Make Great Workout Partners

 Having an active pace allows you to optimise your training and get great results.
 It is much more fun to follow your dog’s pace than to watch your watch!
 If you are too slow, your dog will tend to stop.
 So don’t hesitate to find a pace that suits you both!

 Dogs will never ask for anything in return for doing sports with you.
-On the contrary, they will be happy to have spent some quality time with you!
+On the contrary, they will be happy to have spent some quality time with their owner!
 They are the best coaches you can have.
 They don’t yell at you (maybe a couple of barks) and you don’t spend money like you would with an experienced sports coach.

 There are many ways to exercise with your dog.
 It can be anything from walking to fitness training!